gitgik/distributed-system-design/README.md

 # distributed-system-design
 A curated collection of approaches to creating large scale distributed systems during interviews.

+## Step 0: Intro

+A lot of software engineers struggle with system design interviews (SDIs) primarily because of three reasons:

+The unstructured nature of SDIs, where they are asked to work on an open-ended design problem that doesn’t have a standard answer.
+Their lack of experience in developing large scale systems.
+They did not prepare for SDIs.

+At top companies such as Google, FB, Amazon, Microsoft, etc., candidates who don't perform above average have a limited chance to get an offer.

+Good performance always results in a better offer (higher position and salary), since it shows the candidate's ability to handle a complex system.

+The steps below will help guilde you to solve mutiple complex design problems.

 ## Step 1: Requirements Clarifications
 It's always a good idea to know the exact scope of the problem we are solving.
 Design questions are mostly open-ended, that's why clarifying ambiguities early in the interview becomes critical.
 Since we have 30-45 minutes to design a (supposedly large system, we should clarify what parts of the system we will be focusing on.